rdan22/InterviewPracticeProblems/README.md

 # InterviewPracticeProblems
-A repo for interesting coding challenges.
+A repo for interesting coding interview challenges.

 This project uses No License: open source for educational purposes only.
 Look, but do not use for any thing including personal and commercial activities unless you obtain my explicit permission.